mcdemarco/paloma/README.md

 Paloma displays a running log of all passages, like Jonah.
 All story links from previous passages are disabled, and the selected link is left highlighted.

 By default, clicking a passage link adds an entry to the reader's browser history.
 The reader can back up through this history, but cannot go forward again (except by clicking story links again).
+Paloma does not have Snowman's checkpoint functionality; history is node-by-node only.

 ## Building From Source